How to Handle Transpositions in Your Opening Repertoire

 - Add these positions to your high-priority drills.

-- Drill plans, not just sequences, from your key structures.
+- Drill plans, not just move sequences, from your key structures.

 - Play critical positions against engines or partners.